PRICES per person: - GROUP OF 6 OR MORE GUESTS: 3196 € - Group of 4/5 guests: 3840 € - Single room supplement: 384 €

 Participate to the contemporary African vibe: stroll in the intense city life of Freetown, Monrovia, feel the exciting mix of modernity, culture, music and fusion cuisine.

 Part of the Grand Expedition across West Africa, this unique experience will be adventurous and enjoyable.
 Transport in in comfortable air-conditioned

 4WD vehicles and minibuses and boat for short sails.

 Accommodations: in the capitals, 4 stars hotels with possibility to upgrade to 5 stars.
 In the inland the best available: mainly new 3 stars hotels with self-contain and air-conditioned rooms.
 One night at a fix and cosy camp in the luxuriant vegetation of an island.

-A human-drawn barge will allow us to cross Rio Corubal, the natural border between the two Guineas and bring us to the small border posts of Guinea Conakry in a region inhabited by the Malinké and the Fulla (Peul) tribes; stopover in villages where the arrival of foreigners is a very rare event.
+DAY 3: THE LARGEST MOUNTAIN MASSIF Guinea Bissau / Guinea Conakry A human-made barge will allow us to cross Rio Corubal, the natural border between the two Guineas and bring us to the small border posts of Guinea Conakry, in a region inhabited by the Malinké and the Fulla (Peul) tribes; stopover in the villages where the arrival of foreigners is a very rare event.

 Arrival at Dalaba at 1200 m. ( 3900 Ft.) altitude.

-A tiny small track will bring us to a small border with a remote area of Sierra Leone, arrival at the village of Kamakwie, in this region, where foreigner are rare, if lucky we will assist to traditional dances and the exit of sacred masks, called here “devils”.
+Days 6 & 7: MASKS IN THE FOREST Guinea Conakry / Sierra Leone A tiny small track will bring us to a small border with a remote area of Sierra Leone, arrival at the village of Kamakwie, in this region, where foreigners are rare, if we are lucky, we will attend the traditional dances and the exit of sacred masks, called here “devils”.